Frolic-chat/Frolic/README.md

 ## Downloads
+The latest release is **0.6**.
 Downloads are found [on the Releases page](https://github.com/Frolic-chat/Frolic/releases).
 See each releases' new features on its release page, or [view the full Changelog](https://github.com/Frolic-chat/Frolic/blob/master/CHANGELOG.md) to see all improvements.

 While Frolic doesn't mess with your logs, it's always wise to backup important files before installing or upgrading software.
 Your logs from the vanilla F-Chat desktop client and from F-Chat Rising are located at `%appdata%\fchat\data` on Windows and in `~/.config/fchat/data` on Linux.
 Frolic continues to use this location so you can continue your conversations right where you left off.